aforoughi1/IntelligentOne/README.md

 ![The PCC](/images/IntelligentOneScreenshot17.png)

 #### The Linearly Separability test

-There are classification algorithms that are designed to separate the data by constructing a linear decision Boundary (hyperplane) to the classes.
-The data sets can be verified for linearly separability or not by constructing their convex hulls.
+Certain classification algorithms, such as Support Vector Machines (SVM) and logistic regression, are designed to separate data points by constructing a linear decision boundary (hyperplane) between classes.

+To assess whether a dataset is linearly separable, one can analyze the geometry of the data by constructing convex hulls for each class.
+If the convex hulls do not intersect, it suggests that a linear separation is feasible.
+Conversely, overlapping hulls may indicate the need for more complex or non-linear classification techniques.

 ![The CH](/images/IntelligentOneScreenshot18.png)